akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 Back-pressure explained
 -----------------------
-Akka Streams implements an asynchronous non-blocking back-pressure protocol standardised by the `Reactive Streams`_ specification, which Akka is a founding member of.
+Akka Streams implement an asynchronous non-blocking back-pressure protocol standardised by the `Reactive Streams`_ specification, which Akka is a founding member of.

 .. _Reactive Streams: http://reactive-streams.org/